malba-blockchain/alchemy_university-graduation_project/README.md

 --------------ToDo---------------

-7. Express conditions that were discovered (program)
+7. Express conditions that were discovered

+Token ERC-721

+8. Program